 In the summer of 2009, Jim Benson began publishing articles about Personal Kanban, which focused on applying Kanban principles to the organization of personal life, which later became a method of its own.

 Also in 2009, the first web-based applications to manage projects and business processes with Kanban method have emerged, making ground for wider adoption of Kanban principles outside of the Software Industry: Agile Zen, Kanban Tool and LeanKit Kanban.

 Did you know?

-Kanban Tool® was one of the first web based management solutions that focused on visual management with the Kanban method.
-It has evolved through the years and is still regarded the top choice in project management space.
+Kanban Tool® was one of the first web-based management solutions that focused on visual management of business processes and utilized principles of the Kanban method.
+It has evolved over the years and is still regarded as the top choice in project management space.
 Give it a try and empower your team.

 Past 2010: Kanban for everyone

 As knowledge and usage of Kanban grew, it became apparent that Kanban works well not only in Software Development but basically in any repeatable process.
 Manufacturing, sales, marketing, recruitment - every kind of process could benefit from Kanban.
 Even the U.S. military was eager to adopt its principles.
 While more and more success stories were being told, it started to become clear, that the Kanban Method needs to have some underlying principles defined.

 In March 2010 Henrik Kniberg and Mattias Skarin published a free mini-book Kanban and Scrum - Making the Most of Both, that later got translated into 14 languages.